 A Little More About Me

-My name is Ilona, and I have been a certified personal trainer and health coach for over 15 years.
-I started my fitness journey after the birth of my first child at the age of 19, but my love for fitness was brewing way before that!
-When I was only a few years old, I was doing daily workouts to Jane Fonda in front of the TV at my aunt’s house in Poland while my mom was at work.
-This was a daily affair, and I still remember some of the moves!
-While in elementary school, I was obsessed with watching fitness competitions on TV.
-I wanted to be just like those super fit girls with the abs doing all those flips.
-Then in high school I joined the weightlifting class full of football players.
-My friend and I were the only girls in the class!
-On top of those workouts, we also met up at 11pm every night to train at the 24-hour neighborhood Powerhouse gym.
-Needless to say, I dabbled in fitness and stayed athletic throughout my younger years, but it wasn’t until I gained a lot of weight and experienced postpartum depression that fitness became a necessity.
+My name is Ilona, and I’ve been a certified personal trainer and athlete for over 18 years.
+I started my fitness journey after the birth of my first child at age 19—but my love for fitness began long before that!
+When I was just a few years old, I’d do daily workouts to Jane Fonda videos in front of the TV at my aunt’s house in Poland while my mom was at work.
+It was a daily affair, and I still remember some of the moves!
+In elementary school, I was obsessed with watching fitness competitions on TV.
+I wanted to be just like those super fit girls with abs, doing all the flips.

 Blessings,